s7nfo/blog/_posts/2024-07-12-summing-integers-fast.markdown

 On the surface, a trivial problem.
 But what if you wanted to go as fast as possible?

 I'm currently one of the top ranked competitors in [exactly that kind of challenge](https://highload.fun/tasks/1) and in this post I'll show you a sketch of my best performing solution.
 I'll leave out some of the µoptimizations and look-up table generation to keep this post short, easier to understand and to not completely obliterate the HighLoad leaderboard.
-Still, as far as I know nothing similar has been published yet, so I'm hoping you'll find it valuable.
+Still, as far as I know nothing similar has been published yet, so I'm hoping you'll find it interesting.

-I'll write a companion post later on where I'll describe one of the techniques used here: what I think is a fairly novel, though certainly very insane, way of initializing sparse, ultra-wide, zero-overhead lookup tables.
-The whole story of how I made it work is somewhat complex.

 On the target hardware my program runs about 320x faster than the following naive C++ solution (and is about 1,000,000x more fragile):